Advisory Groups and Task Forces

 • engage in respectful, open discussions, and be accepting of differing viewpoints

-• be willing and able to serve for a one-year term and attend the meetings
+• be willing and able to serve for a one-year term and attend council meetings

 Report of the Student Advisory Council

-The 2021/2022 council participated in nine engagements, covering topics such as poverty and education, mental health and well-being, curriculum and assessment, student presence and attendance, and the K to 12 Action Plan.
+The 2022/23 council participated in seven engagements, covering topics such as remote learning, curriculum renewal, teacher misconduct, student engagement and youth leadership, school leadership, and poverty in education and the Access to Menstrual Products Initiative.
 The council also participated in virtual and in-person chats with the Minister.
-The annual report outlines how members
+The annual report (Adobe PDF Document 2 MB) outlines how members

 • participated in discussions and consultations to provide input on various aspects of the education system, and how they affect the children and young people who use them